 Disclaimer: Legal rights all belong to J.K.
 Rowling, Scholastic Inc., and Warner Bros.
 No financial compensation was given to me for writing this story.
 No animals were harmed in the making of this story.
 Please keep your hands and feet inside the cart at all times.
 If your baggage is stolen please report it to Airport Security.
 Thank you and have a nice day!

 Remus felt the ground shake beneath his feet, and then it split, and he fell through a chasm of earth and time.
 He reached for something that could stay his landing a little longer but there was only emptiness around him.

 Still he flailed, hoping to grasp a ledge or a handhold of some sort, because he was far too young to die.
 There was so much he had to do-he was only twenty, and already he was doomed to die in a magical duel.
 His hands touched a vacuum with no air, and he was alone in a darkness so thick it stole the breath from his lungs.

 If only he could find something...but there was nothing.
 Only nothingness.

 Finally, reluctantly, Remus accepted his fate.
-There was nothing he could do.

 He considered his parents.